metcalfepete/Python-Realtime-Bars/README.md

 ![tkbar](tkbar.png)

 This is a Python tkinter dynamic bars example.
-My goal was to make a template that I could use for Raspberry Pi and Python IoT projects where I needed to some dynamic values in a group of bar charts.
+My goal was to make a template that I could use for Raspberry Pi and Python IoT projects where I needed to have some dynamic values in a group of bar charts.